 One of the key requirements of the GDPR is to conduct data protection impact assessments (DPIAs) to identify and reduce the risk of privacy exposure to affected EU citizens.
 Again, the model used to meet this requirement is unspecified.
 Using a model like FAIR to quantify risk in financial terms can provide the incentive needed to meet the mandates of GDPR in a cost-effective manner, avoiding wasteful spending and resource allocation.
 Read the full case study of one such organization that used RiskLens and FAIR to empower a decision on the type of encryption to invest in that not only allowed the organization to meet GDPR regulatory requirements, but significantly reduce the amount of risk the organization faced related to protection of customer data.

-The SSAE 18 audit standard, which went into effect in May, 2017, requires organizations who issue SOC reports (assurance reports for outsourced services such as payroll processing or claims adjudication) to perform a formal risk assessment process, which according to the AICPA, “may include estimating the significance of identified risks, assessing the likelihood of their occurrence, and deciding about actions to address them.”
+The SSAE 18 audit standard, which went into effect in May, 2017, requires organizations that issue SOC reports (assurance reports for outsourced services such as payroll processing or claims adjudication) to perform a formal risk assessment process, which according to the AICPA, “may include estimating the significance of identified risks, assessing the likelihood of their occurrence, and deciding about actions to address them.”
 Similar to other entities mentioned in this post, the approach used to perform the risk assessment is left to the discretion of the organization.
-Quantifying risk using the FAIR model can arguably provide more defensible, objective and overall useful results.
-It can also build trust with the organizations who rely upon the SOC reports and potentially reduce audit fatigue.
-For more information, see my blog post, For Better Risk Assessments in SSAE 18 Audits, Try Quantification with FAIR.
+Quantifying risk using RiskLens and the embedded FAIR analysis can arguably provide more defensible, objective and overall useful results.
+It can also build trust with the organizations that rely upon the SOC reports and potentially reduce audit fatigue.

-To obtain compliance with Gramm-Leach-Bliley privacy regulations, financial institutions are required to identify threats in electronic systems, assess likelihood and impact of these threats, and evaluate the controls to mitigate the resulting risks.
+To obtain compliance with Gramm-Leach-Bliley privacy regulations, financial institutions are required to identify threats in electronic systems, assess the likelihood and impact of these threats, and evaluate the controls to mitigate the resulting risks.
 This is another example of where mapping controls to components of the FAIR model can help meet compliance needs, while also determining which controls can maximize risk reduction and achieve an optimal ROI.